 The PhD is a 70-credit degree designed for students seeking the highest level of advanced training in the area of health informatics.
 It is a degree where students apply their knowledge and skills to an original research project that they report in a doctoral thesis.
 Within three semesters of starting the program, students will take the Qualifying Exam (QE).
-After completing most or all of the required coursework students and advisors will determine an appropriate time to take the Preliminary Written Examination (PWE).
+After completing most or all of the required coursework students, with the help of their advisors, will determine an appropriate time to take the Preliminary Written Examination (PWE).
 When they have passed the PWE, they will take the Preliminary Oral Examination (POE).
-Students who have passed both preliminary exams will be admitted to candidacy for the Doctor of Philosophy degree.
+Students who have passed both preliminary exams and finished all of their coursework will be admitted to candidacy for the Doctor of Philosophy degree.
 Candidates undertake the research and writing activities that lead to the doctoral thesis.
 In order to earn a PhD, candidates must have their thesis approved by their reviewers, and must successfully defend it in a public oral defense.